HERrespect: Promoting Positive Gender Relations through Workplace Interventions

 Summary of Intervention / Research

-- Training for middle management and female workers on gender awareness and interpersonal skills to prevent and address sexual harassment and intimate partner violence;
+- Gender transformative training for middle management, female and male workers to raise awareness on gender and violence, reflect on social norms, and build skills to prevent and address sexual harassment and intimate partner violence;

 - Factory-wide campaigns on prevention and response to violence;

-- Guidance on best practices and policies to prevent and address sexual harassment, implemented in collaboration with ILO/IFC’s Better Work program; and
+- Guidance on best practices and policies to prevent and address sexual harassment, and

 BSR supported international research organization icddr,b to conduct formative research in 2015 so that we could better understand the forms and causes of violence in factories.
-A gender transformative curriculum is being developed and will be field-tested in April and May 2016.
-Training commenced in August 2016, with the baseline preceding that.
+HERrespect training commenced in four in factories in November 2016, with the baseline preceding that.
+All training is expected to be completed by July 2017, and the endline will be conducted in late 2017/early 2018.